Managing BDD features in our project (using TFS)

 Read More

-OK – but when I got around to try it in SpecFlow I was a bit disappointed to learn that the only @ignore was supported… Or was it?
+OK – but when I got around to trying it in SpecFlow, I was a bit disappointed to learn that only @ignore was supported… Or was it?

 @ignore

-@ignore is in other words the only tag that is supported by default and is translated to IGNORE in your test framework of choice (for example Ignore in...
+@ignore is the only tag supported by default and is translated to IGNORE in your test framework of choice (for example, Ignore in NUnit or MsTest).
+This can be used to disable features and/or scenarios...

 Read More